pljeske/cgm-remote-monitor/README.md

 You also need to setup a task scheduler that searches for pod/sensor switches in the NS-db.

 ## Heroku Task Scheduler
-Note!
-Heroku does not promise that the task will be run at every scheduled time!
-I have noticed that it skipps tasks once in a while, but that's ok, as long as it doesn't skip several days in a row!

 To get you app to update/check your stash once a day, you need to setup a Task scheduler.
 1. Open the "Resources"-tab and in the Add-ons searchbox type "heroku scheduler" and click on it
 2. Make sure you have the "Standard - Free"-plan selected (default) and press "Submit order from"